Rev Austen’s Bookcase

-When Jane and her family moved to Bath, the desk remained at Steventon Rectory and when the building was pulled down in the mid-1800s the desk found its way to Steventon Manor.
-It remained there until 1950 when it was sold at auction and bought by the Jane Austen Society and given to the Jane Austen House.
-It is now in the drawing room in Chawton Cottage and contains early editions of Jane’s novels.
+When Jane and her family moved to Bath in 1801, the desk remained at Steventon Rectory and when the building was pulled down in the mid-1800s it found its way to Steventon Manor.
+It remained there until 1950 when it was sold at auction.
+It was bought by the Jane Austen Society and given to Jane Austen’s House.